 Support level - this will depend on your size (larger breasts need more support) and your sport.
 High impact sports such as Tennis will require a bra with a higher level of support.

 Compression or encapsulation - compression bras basically compress the breasts against the chest and are usually crop-top styles.
 Encapsulation bras keep the breast separate in defined cups, more similar to a standard bra.
 Women with larger breasts should pick an encapsulation bra.
 Smaller breasted women may feel a compression bra is sufficient.
 A few styles both compress and encapsulate.

-Strap width - make sure the straps are wider than an standard bra.
-This will help support and breasts and prevent the straps digging in.
+Strap width - make sure the straps are wider than a standard bra.
+This will help support and breasts and prevent the straps from digging in.

 Material - make sure the material is breathable and comfortable to wear.
 Also, ensure that there are no seams on the cups which could cause nipple chafing!